MachadoMichael/MachadoMichael/README.md

 ### Hi 🖖🏻

 I'm a Brazilian Software Engineer, usually working with backend, sometimes I do things on frontend too.
 But I've been focus my learning on API's, o11y, micro-services, docker, some languages and any tool that can help me be better.

-About myself, I'm a neovim user, I've been learning about data structs, algorithms, leetcode because I really enjoy this subjets.
+About myself, I'm a neovim user, I've been learning about data structs, algorithms, leetcode because I really enjoy this subjets and I'm always trying to be better.

 <br>
 <hr>